-GRAND TOTAL 3-YEAR CONTRACT COSTS (SUM OF YEARS 1-3) + PLUS THE TOTAL EXTRAORDINARY ADDITIONAL SERVICES
+GRAND TOTAL 3-YEAR CONTRACT COSTS (SUM OF YEARS 1-3) \$ \$689,880.00

-Evaluation of Bids: Cost evaluations will be based on the total contract cost of the vendor who meets or exceeds the specifications and requirements.
+Evaluation of Bids: Cost evaluations will be based on the total contract cost for three years.
+Award of the contract will be based on the lowest cost bid of the vendor who meets or exceeds the specifications and requirements.
 It is preferred that all vendors complete the attached pricing pages for years 1-3 rather than submitting a separate quote.